 In the absence of data from the government sources on the artisans that depend on bamboo craft for their livelihood, it's challenging to assess the accurate number of artisans.
-However, according to some non-government sources such as Cluster Observatory set up by the Foundation for MSME Clusters (FMC) www.clusterobservatory.in, there are 11 cane and bamboo clusters in Meghalaya.
-Of these, six have been mapped with select details as given in the following table:
+However, according to some non-government sources such as Craft Cluster of India and Cluster Observatory set up by the Foundation for MSME Clusters (FMC) www.clusterobservatory.in, there are 5 bamboo clusters in Chhattisgarh.
+They have been mapped with select details as given in the following table:

-Table 3.3 Key Bamboo Clusters of Meghalaya
+Table 3.3 Key Bamboo Clusters of Chhattisgarh